kohta9521/kohta9521/README.md

-### Glad to see you here!
+### I am glad to see you here.

 I am 19 years old and currently enrolled in college.
 I am studying to work as an engineer in the future.
-I am studying front-end and back-end technologies, as well as creating applications for IOS and other applications on a daily basis.
+I have participated in two companies as an intern and am gaining practical experience in both the front-end and back-end.

+Recently, I have been undertaking work such as website development for a friend's start-up business.

 I am also currently the representative of ENTER, a group of university student engineers.
-I work with fellow university student engineers to improve our skills every day!
+Together with my fellow university student engineers, I aim to improve my skills every day.

 <br/>